-Jeremiah was set aside before birth to take a message to the nations, urging a change of heart and a turn to the one true God.
+Jeremiah was set aside before birth as a prophet to take a message to the nations, urging them to repent and turn to the one true God.
 His message still applies.

 Who was Jeremiah the prophet?